leon4rd/test/README.md

-## What’s brown and sounds like a bell?
-Dung!
+## What does a clock do when it's hungry?
+It goes back four seconds!